The Art in the Atrium Exhibition showcases works created by area artists and displayed on all floors of the George A. Purefoy Municipal Center.

 View the permanent Art Collection here and click here to see a map of all the permanent installations.
-(Please note: the map is not compatible with a Google Chrome browser.)

 The mission of the City of Frisco Public Art Program is to enrich Frisco’s artistic vitality and cultural vibrancy by bringing dynamic contemporary art to a broad audience of residents and visitors.
 The Public Art Program seeks to assemble a cohesive collection that offers the public powerful experiences with art and the urban environment, and that encourages public dialogue, understanding and enjoyment of public art.